 I’d also make the argument that alternate picking just sounds better than other techniques.
 You may be able to develop more speed with economy picking, sweeping, hybrid etc.. but that staccato percussiveness of alternate picking is music to my ears when done well.
 I’d also argue that it’s just more practical for more kinds of guitar music.

-Whether you’re a beginner or advanced guitarist I hope you’ll find these alternate picking tips and exercises helpful.
+I was recently asked by some guitarists for a good intermediate lesson.
+I think this one can benefit everyone.
+Whether you’re a beginner, Intermediate, or advanced guitarist I hope you’ll find these alternate picking tips and exercises helpful.
 Take it slow and use a metronome!
-Lets get to it!
+Let’s get to it!

 Alternate Picking 101